Randwick: History

 Close by is another even more imposing building in Randwick's heartland - the Prince of Wales Hospital, which started life as the Randwick Asylum for Destitute Children.
 Opened in 1858, it was partly financed by the legacy of Dr. Cuthill, whose name is commemorated by the adjacent Cuthill Street.
 The southern wing was added in 1863, by which time over 800 children were being cared for.
 In 1915, the Asylum buildings were finally deemed unsuitable as premises in which to provide a realistic home life for children, and they were then adapted for WWI use as a military and repatriation hospital.
 In 1953 the complex was officially renamed as the Prince of Wales Hospital, which continues to grow as a renowned medical facility.

 Other noteworthy buildings include private homes like Ilfracombe, Clovelly and Torquay in Avoca Street, and Venice, in Frenchmans Road.
 The latter was built 1884–84 on part of St Mark's Glebe.
 The land had been leased in 1880 for 99 years to S.Holmes and J.Parsons.
 The house features Tudor and Gothic elements and has stained glass windows.
 It has been described as a "comparatively rare and distinctive example of late Victorian Gothic architecture retaining most of its detailing intact."
 It has a New South Wales heritage listing.

 Another notable home was Sandgate, located in Belmore Road.
 This sandstone house was built circa 1870 on Crown land purchased by Simeon Pearce in 1853.
 It was bought by the Federal Government in the 1920s; it was then used as a Red Cross facility for First World War veterans.
 It was saved from demolition in 1978 and restored by Randwick Council.

 The last Gothic mansion left in Randwick is Nugal Hall, located in Milford Street.
 It was designed by Mortimer Lewis and the southern portion of the house was built in 1853 for Alexander McArthur, a shipping merchant.
 The house features a staircase with glass dome above; the staircase was built of Mauritius mahogany and cedar.
 The coach house building at the front was originally a lodge for horse-drawn vehicles.
 The northern portion of the house was completed by Dr Fred Tidswell who owned the Coogee Bay Hotel.
 The architect of the northern portion is thought to have been Mortimer Lewis's son, Oswald.
 The Tidswell family owned the house from c.
 1880–1903.
 Frederick Squire Tidswell (1831–1898) and his wife Mary Ann (1836–1912) had nine children including the microbiologist Dr Frank Tidswell (1867–1941) and architect Thomas Tidswell (1870–1950).

-A large ceremony was held in 1995 at a racecourse in Randwick to beatify Mary MacKillop, the first known Australian nun to be canonised.